DETAILED ACTION

 receiving, from a remote control associated with the media streaming device, a request to launch an application of the plurality of applications;

-displaying, on the display device, the splash screen; and
+displaying, on the display device, the splash screen while the first portion is being executed; and

-passing control of the media streaming device from the dedicated media operating system to the application responsive to determining that the application code has completed compiling;
+passing control of the media streaming device from the dedicated media operating system to the application responsive to determining that the first portion of the launch sequence has completed compiling;

 subsequent to the application receiving the control of the media streaming device: